 In this lecture I wish to supplement the previously circulated handout on the Book of Giants with brief overviews of the historical backgrounds of, respectively, the Manichean and the Aramaic versions, along with some observations on the mythological contexts of each version.
 For reasons already indicated in earlier lectures and reading assignments I will work backwards, starting with the more recent Manichean version and concluding with the question of whether the Aramaic version is a Jewish composition.
 The Book of Giants has been omitted from all editions of the Old Testament Pseudepigrapha, no doubt because of its highly fragmentary state in highly obscure languages, as well as the unavailability of the Aramaic fragments until recently, but it has just as much right to be included as central works like 1 Enoch, and we can only hope that future editions with find a place for it.

-1. THE MANICHEAN VERSIONThe founder of the Manichean religion was the apostle Mani (216-76 C.E.), who was raised in Southern Mesopotamia in a Jewish-Christian baptist sect called the "Elkesaites."
+The founder of the Manichean religion was the apostle Mani (216-76 C.E.), who was raised in Southern Mesopotamia in a Jewish-Christian baptist sect called the "Elkesaites."
 From age twelve on, Mani began to have visions.
 Eventually, his visionary experiences led to his being expelled from the sect, and he then founded his own religion, sending out missions to Iran, India, Syria and Egypt.
-Late in his life, he fell out of royal favor and was sent to prison, where he died.
+Late in his life, he fell out of royal favour and was sent to prison, where he died.
 He wrote detailed scriptures so that his doctrines would be preserved forever, even going so far as to invent a new script to write them in, but over time nearly all of these scriptures have been lost.
 This loss makes it very difficult to reconstruct his original theology.
 We know that he drew on other world religions to interpret himself as the culminating revelatory intermediary for Christianity, Zoroastrianism, and Buddhism.
-We also know that the Manichean religion taught an extremely complicated system of gnostic dualism centered around a cosmological myth about the war between the originally pristine realms of light and darkness.
+We also know that the Manichean religion taught an extremely complicated system of gnostic dualism centred around a cosmological myth about the war between the originally pristine realms of light and darkness.
 The physical universe was created as a trick to liberate the captive sparks of light in living beings from the realm of darkness.
 There were two classes of practicing Manicheans: the Elect, who lived ascetic, monastic lifestyles of celibacy, vegetarianism, etc., and the Hearers, who supported the Elect financially and otherwise in the hope of being reincarnated themselves as Elect in due course.

 Although most of Mani's scriptures are themselves lost, lists of the titles of these documents survive in works by both friendly and hostile writers who wrote in Coptic, Greek, Arabic, and even Chinese.
 Allowing for minor corruptions, all the lists mention the same seven works, usually in more or less the same order.
 These are: the" Gospel," the "Treasure of Life," the "Pragmateia" ("Treatise"), the "Book of Mysteries," the "Book of Giants," the "Epistles," and the "Psalms."